collections-library/collections.library/README.md

+Old school elite and now usually ethical white hat

 Get Element: https://element.io/en for IT Professionals

-Add the matrix of my organization to your element
+Add the matrix of our organization to your element

 Forget Freelancer Platforms, AI Bots scanning every word

 Forget Site Admins, Human Agents and other scummers

-Enjoy Freedom of Speech right here or in your Browser
+Enjoy Freedom of Speech in your Browser or App

 BTW Welcome to the the Collections Library